 While beer and coffee are also options at chiosci (and smoothies and Nutella shakes), these drink spots are about soda — sodas that make Coca Cola, Fanta, or even the fancy bottled sodas you can find in the US taste like factory stuff.
 Drink a manderino and despite its high sugar and artificial color (uh, green tangerine??), it tastes like natural fruit — amplified.
 Taste a completo and marvel at the strength of its flavors (and at the mastery of the mixer-man).
 Other choices include orange, tangerine, green tangerine, tamarind, lemon & salt, strawberry, chinotto, pineapple, mint, and coffee.
 Cost for a drink: one Euro.

-By the end of the day of our visit I was totally obsessed with these places.
-By the time we returned to the US, my daughter had made a "rule" that I wasn't not allowed to utter the word chiosco.
+By the end of the first day of our visit I was totally obsessed with these places.
+And by the time we returned to the US, Julia had made a "rule" that I wasn't not allowed to utter the word chiosco.
 Chiosco.
 Aha!
 I can write it.
 She's too young to access and read this.

 Everywhere we drove I noticed (and photographed) kiosks, shacks, sheds, food trucks, mini pick-up trucks with crates of vegetables stacked so high they made me nervous, and newsstands.
 (Pointing to the different types of places and asked Nick, "Do they have chiosco drinks?"
 "No," he said.)
 When we went to bars for breakfast, I wondered why they don't — along with the standard coffee fare — also make chiosco drinks.
 Some of the chioschi looked like they were closed for good, boarded up to ready for the bulldozer, but when we drove past those ones at night, they were hoppin'.